 - fire of any type

-Specifically, the triggers will change depending on the dog’s trauma.
-For example, Henry has a puppy friend who’s also adopted.
-She runs and hides at the sight of men and especially men with any facial hair.
-I had a childhood dog with anxiety.
-She had a similar trigger to Henry’s friend and would shake and pee herself at the sight of men with long hair.
+For instance, Henry has a puppy friend who’s also adopted.
+She runs and hides at the sight of men especially men with any facial hair.
+Additionally, I had a childhood dog with anxiety.
+She had a similar trigger to Henry’s friend and would shake and pee on herself at the sight of men with long hair.

 Each dog has their own traumas.
 Our job as dog parents is to recognize the traumas and help them cope as best as we can.